-How To Read Schematic Diagrams
+How to Read Schematic Diagrams

 Electrical components which work together are shown together.
 Schematic drawings are arranged so that current flows from positive at the top of the page, to negative at the bottom.
 Fuses are shown at the top of the page.
-All wires, connectors, switches and motors are shown in the flow of current to ground at the bottom of the page.
-The "HOT" labels appearing at the top of fuses or components show the ignition/starter switch positions which supply power to the point (see Circuit Identification, page 12).
+All wires, connectors, switches, and motors are shown in the flow of current to ground at the bottom of the page.
+The "hot" labels appearing at the top of fuses or components show the Ignition Starter/Switch positions which supply power to the point.
+(See Circuit Identification, page 9.)

-The terminal number "30" appearing on the ignition/starter switch and exterior and exterior lamp switch means that these terminals are always supplied with power.
-The terminal number "15" on the ignition/starter switch means that this terminal is supplied with power only when the ignition/starter switch is in the "Run" or "Start" positions.
+The terminal number "30" appearing on the Ignition/Starter Switch and Exterior Lamp Switch means that these terminals are always supplied with power.
+The terminal number "15" on the Ignition/Starter Switch means that this terminal is supplied with power only when the Ignition/Starter Switch is in the "Run" or "Start" positions.

-Components and Wire Representation
+Component and Wire Representation

 All wiring between components is shown exactly as it exists on the vehicle.
 Wiring inside complicated components has been simplified to aid in understanding their electrical operation.
 Transistorized components are shown as plain boxes labeled with a solid state symbol.
-Switches and sensors are shown "at rest", as if the ignition/starter switch were off.
+Switches and sensors are shown "at rest," as if the Ignition Starter/Switch were off.
 Notes are included which describe how switches and other components work.